 8. AArch64

-In this lab we’ll shift our attention to the AArch64 Instruction Set Architecture (ISA).
-An AArch64 instruction can be written in two ways:
+In this lab, we’ll shift our attention to the AArch64 Instruction Set Architecture (ISA).
+AArch64 instructions can be represented in two ways:

 1. Through human-readable assembly code; or